stephaneey/azure-and-k8s-architecture/availability-samples/cosmos/terraform/README.md

 This sample code deploys:

-- Two webapps, one in Belgium Central and one in France Central
+- Two webapps, one in Belgium Central and one in France Central and their own Cosmos DB settings.
+Each region specifies its preferred Cosmos DB region.
 - One Cosmos DB account with multi-region writes
 - It pushes the application code (zip file) to both web apps

-The end result looks like this:
+The end result looks like this diagram.

 ![alt text](simplified.png)

 To run this: